 Common hydrocodone-based drugs include Vicodin, Norco and Lortab.
 Hydrocodone is the most frequently prescribed opioid in the United States.
 It is also one of the most widely abused prescription drugs of our day.1

 Signs and Symptoms of Hydrocodone Misuse

-Taking hydrocodone (even according to prescription) can cause undesirable side effects such as confusion, constipation, sleepiness, nausea and vomiting and dizziness.
-Taking the drug regularly will cause tolerance, which means that a person will have to take more and more to get the same effects.
-This risks overdose.
+Taking hydrocodone (even according to prescription) can cause undesirable side effects such as confusion, constipation, sleepiness, nausea, vomiting, and dizziness.
+Regular use of hydrocodone will lead to tolerance, which means that a person will have to take more and more of this drug to get the same effects.
+Ultimately, overdose death becomes a serious risk.

-Abuse is any use of a hydrocodone drug that is not prescribed by a doctor.
-If you take a hydrocodone-containing medication more often than prescribed, in larger doses than prescribed, in any way other than prescribed (such as chewing pills instead of swallowing them) or without a prescription, this is abuse.
-1
+Any use of any hydrocodone drug that is not prescribed by a doctor is considered abuse.
+If you take a hydrocodone-containing medication more often than prescribed, in larger doses than prescribed, in any way other than prescribed (such as chewing pills instead of swallowing them) or without a prescription, this is abuse.2

 - Weak muscles

 - Decrease in breathing or depth of breaths

 Hydrocodone Addiction and Co-occurring Mental Health Disorders